 - Bike to the Bay Discovery site on the paved Sneath Lane Trail.
 Drive-through visits to the Discovery Site can be arranged for those with mobility impediments.

 - Park rangers lead a number of Sweeney Ridge walks with special themes.
-Call the Fort Funston Ranger Station for details.
+Call the Presidio Visitor Center at (415) 561-4323 for details.

 - On Sweeney’s crest, look for the stone plaque honoring Portola’s expedition.